xRFM: Accurate, scalable, and interpretable feature learning models for tabular data: xRFM performance

 \section{xRFM performance}

-We now apply xRFM to two tabular data benchmarks: the TALENT benchmark~\cite{ye2024closer} and large datasets from the meta-test benchmark~\cite{realmlp}.
-We use the former to evaluate xRFM on datasets of various sizes between $500$ and $100,000$ training samples.
-We use the latter to evaluate xRFM on larger datasets with at least $70,000$ samples (a setting in which direct linear solvers become intractable, taking more than $40$GB VRAM).
+We now apply xRFM to three tabular data benchmarks: the TALENT benchmark~\citep{ye2024closer}, the TabArena-Lite benchmark~\citep{erickson2025tabarena}, and large datasets from the meta-test benchmark~\citep{realmlp}.
+We use TALENT and TabArena-Lite to evaluate xRFM on datasets of various sizes between $500$ and $150,000$ training samples.\footnote{We use the ``Lite'' version of TabArena, as the full version is computationally expensive due to at least 9$\times$ more outer folds.} We use the meta-test benchmark to evaluate xRFM on larger datasets with at least $70,000$ and up to $500,000$ samples (a setting in which direct linear solvers become intractable, taking more than $40$GB VRAM).

-\paragraph{Performance evaluation measures.} When measuring performance on these datasets, we use Root Mean Square Error (RMSE) for regression tasks (as is used in TALENT), and we use classification error (1 - classification accuracy) for classification tasks.
-To measure performance on aggregate over a benchmark, we consider the following aggregation metrics on individual dataset performance measures: Shifted Geometric Mean, Arithmetic Mean, and Normalized Arithmetic Mean.
-All metrics are defined in Appendix~\ref{app: methods}.
+\paragraph{Performance evaluation measures.} When measuring performance on these datasets, we use Root Mean Square Error (RMSE) for regression tasks (as is used in TALENT), and we use classification error ($1$ $-$ classification accuracy) for classification tasks.
+For TabArena-Lite, binary classification performance for individual datasets are measured by AUROC, while multi-class datasets are evaluted with log-loss.
+To measure performance on aggregate over TALENT, we consider the following aggregation metrics on individual dataset performance measures: Shifted Geometric Mean, Arithmetic Mean, and Normalized Arithmetic Mean.
+TabArena-Lite uses Elo \citep{elo1967proposed}, a rating system that calculates the relative skill levels of each method based on the probability of winning when pairs of methods are compared on individual datasets (see~\citet{erickson2025tabarena} for how Elo is estimated in this benchmark).
+All other metrics are defined in Appendix~\ref{app: methods}.